microsoft/vscode-wiki/Roadmap-2017.md

 | :runner: | on-going work |
 | :muscle: | stretch goal |

+## Happy Coding with VS Code
+Over the past year, we have worked hard to eliminate core adoption blockers - the addition of Tabs and an Integrated Terminal are two good examples, but there is still work to do here.
+Customers often tell us that the lack of multiple root folder workspaces means that they can't use VS Code as their day-to-day editor.
+We will continue to address missing features, we will continue to make it easy for first time users to instantly be productive with VS Code, and we'll continue to add new experiences to make VS Code even more pleasant to use.

 ### Workbench
 * [x] Support multiple root folder workspaces